-1. Open the rear doors and remove the thumb screw and anti-theft bracket.
-If finger pressure will not remove the thumb screw, use the lug wrench to loosen the screw.

-2. Remove the access plug under the left door.

-3. Remove the jack handle from the right side compartment and insert the tip of the jack handle through the access hole and into the tube.

-4. Turn the jack handle counterclockwise until the cable is slack and the tire can be slid from under the vehicle.

-5. Remove the retainer from the spare tire.
+- 1. Open the rear doors and remove the thumb screw and anti-theft bracket.
+If finger pressure will not remove the thumb screw, use the lug wrench to loosen the screw. - 2.
+Remove the access plug under the left door. - 3.
+Remove the jack handle from the right side compartment and insert the tip of the jack handle through the access hole and into the tube. - 4.
+Turn the jack handle counterclockwise until the cable is slack and the tire can be slid from under the vehicle. - 5.
+Remove the retainer from the spare tire.

-To stow the cable retainer with the spare removed, turn the jack handle clockwise until all slack is removed.